MicrosoftDocs/learn/learn-pr/azure/build-api-azure-functions/includes/4-exercise-create-function-project.md

-Tailwind Traders had planned on building a traditional API, but you deftly pointed out that serverless is perfect for APIs.
+Tailwind Traders had planned on building a traditional API, but you deftly pointed out that serverless is perfect for APIs that experience unexpected traffic spikes.
 It can also be done without disturbing their existing codebase.
 You're already doing so well.
 You have a long career in online hardware sales in your future.

 It's time to deliver on those lofty buzzwords.
 Now, you need to create a new project in Azure Functions that will be the HTTP API for the "Products Manager" app.
 That means creating the Azure Functions project, complete with all of the endpoints that the Products Manager app is going to need to be able to create, read, update, and delete products.